Here are some frequently asked questions about our organization and what you can do to get involved!

 - You must be 18 years of age or older.

-- You must be an advanced to expert skier (alpine, telemark, or Nordic) or snowboarder.
+- You must be an advanced to expert skier (alpine or telemark) or snowboarder.

 - You must attend and pass the advanced first aid course that runs in Calgary from September to November.